spacecloud-io/space-docs/content/security/security-rules/masking-data/forcing-fields.md

 > **The force rule will always get resolved no matter what.**

-The force rule replaces the contents of the `field` specified in the rule with the specifief `value`.
+The force rule replaces the contents of the `field` specified in the rule with the specified `value`.
 These fields can be present either in the request or response.
 The `value` can be a literal value or any other variable.

 ### Example